towardsdata/towardsdata.github.io/_posts/data/data-lake-and-lakehouse/2023-10-17-lakehouse-data-management-strategies.markdown

 ## What's the property in Hudi that defines the table/dataset type (either Copy-on-Write or Merge-on-Read)?

 We can use the `hoodie.datasource.write.table.type` property to set the table/dataset type.
 The default value is `COPY_ON_WRITE`.
 For a MoR table, set this value to `MERGE_ON_READ`.

+## With Hudi MoR tables, how are the table names reflected in the AWS Glue Catalog?

+We can see two table name prefixes in the glue catalog.
+The one prefix is `ro` and the other is `rt`. `ro` stands for read optimized, and `rt` stands for real-time.
+Real-time applications can be consumed from the `rt` tables, and queries can be submitted against the ro' tables.